 Our programs and services

 We offer a free, community dinner each weeknight beginning at 5 pm.
-Anyone is welcome to attend, but we require dinner attendees to have a meal card.
-Cards can be picked up at 1204 14th Street West.
+Anyone is welcome to attend.
 Please call 941-748-5110 for more information.

 In addition to feeding, we provide shelter.
 We offer shelter in the form of emergency overnight stays and associated case management programs.
 The Pathway of Hope (see info under the services heading) program assists motivated families seeking security and stability in their lives.

 Angel Tree helps local, qualified families with Christmas presents.
-In September of 2019, 1,886 children registered for the Angel Tree program.
+Each year, close to 1,800 children are registered for the Angel Tree program.